 - Dynamic Akimbo: Zack, in a few dramatic moments.

-- Fake Relationship: In book 1 Luke pretends to be dating Lara to his family to excuse spending a lot of time with her while she tries to uncover Star Lad's secret identity.
-Really, Luke is trying to keep tabs on her and make sure she doesn't find out it's Zach.
+- Fake Relationship: In book 1 Luke pretends to be dating Lara to his family to excuse them spending a lot of time together while she tries to uncover Star Lad's secret identity and he tries to make sure she doesn't find out it's Zach.

 - Family Theme Naming: The sisters Cara and Lara.